Home / U.S. State Travel Guides / U.S. Vacations / U.S. National Parks / U.S. State Highpoints / U.S. Road Trip Planning

 Northcentral and northeastern Arizona (including Page, Monument Valley, and the North Rim of the Grand Canyon)

-Cape Final, Grand Canyon National Park (North Rim) - 4.0 miles round-trip
+✮ Cape Final, Grand Canyon National Park (North Rim) - a seasonal, 4.0 mile round-trip hike

-Coyote Buttes North/The Wave, Vermillion Cliffs National Monument - 6.0 miles round-trip; permits are required!
+✮ Coyote Buttes North/The Wave, Vermilion Cliffs National Monument - 6.0 miles round-trip; permits are required and are difficult to obtain!

-North Kaibab Trail, Grand Canyon National Park (North Rim) - 3.6 miles round-trip (longer hikes are also possible)
+✮ North Kaibab Trail, Grand Canyon National Park (North Rim) - a seasonal, 3.6 miles round-trip hike (longer hikes are also possible)

-White House Ruin Trail, Canyon de Chelly National Monument - 2.5 miles round-trip; always check website as trail could be closed
+✮ White House Ruin Trail, Canyon de Chelly National Monument - 2.5 miles round-trip; always check their website as trail may now be closed

-White Pocket, Vermillion Cliffs National Monument - wander around for up to 2 miles round-trip; high-clearance 4x4 vehicle required!
+✮ White Pocket, Vermilion Cliffs National Monument - wander around for up to 2 miles round-trip; a high-clearance 4x4 vehicle is required!

-Wildcat Trail, Monument Valley Navajo Tribal Park - 3.2 miles round-trip
+✮ Wildcat Trail, Monument Valley Navajo Tribal Park - 4.0 miles round-trip; an entry fee is required

 Flagstaff, Williams, and the South Rim of the Grand Canyon

-Bright Angel Trail, Grand Canyon National Park (South Rim) - minimum of 3.0 miles round-trip (longer hikes are possible)
+✮ Grandview Trail, Grand Canyon National Park (South Rim) - minimum of 2.2 miles round-trip (longer hikes are possible)

-Humphrey's Peak, Coconino National Forest - 9.0 miles round-trip (longer hikes are possible)
+✮ Humphrey's Peak, Coconino National Forest - 9.0 miles round-trip to the highest point in AZ (longer hikes are possible)

 Central Arizona (including Phoenix, Scottsdale, and Sedona)

-Cathedral Rock, Coconino National Forest near Sedona - steep scrambling is required!
+✮ Cathedral Rock, Coconino National Forest near Sedona - steep (but fun) scrambling is required!

 Southern Arizona (including Bisbee, Tombstone, and Tucson)

-My favorite day hikes in Grand Canyon National Park (South Rim) - Rim Trail, Bright Angel Trail, South Kaibab Trail
+My favorite day hikes in Grand Canyon National Park (South Rim) - Rim Trail (walk at least a few miles along the rim), Bright Angel Trail (down to the 3 mile rest house), South Kaibab Trail (1.5 miles down to Ooh Aah Point)

 My favorite day hikes in Petrified Forest National Park - Blue Forest Trail, Blue Mesa Loop Trail, Crystal Forest Loop